TheMTank/cups-rl/README.md

  In the config `build_file_name` can be set to a file/folder combination within `gym_ai2thor/build_files`.
- We provide a preliminary unity build that you can download from Google Drive [here](https://drive.google.com/open?id=1UlmAnLuDVBYEiw_xPsGcbuXQTAiNwo8E) but of course you can use your own by following the instructions on the ai2thor repository.
+ We provide a preliminary unity build that you can download from Google Drive [here](https://drive.google.com/open?id=1UlmAnLuDVBYEiw_xPsGcbuXQTAiNwo8E) but of course you can use your own by following the instructions on the ai2thor repository but we will be adding more in the future.

 Here is the desired result of an example task in which the goal of the agent is to place a cup in the sink.